 - Network and acquire amazing letters of recommendation (LOR’s)

-As a common criticism of community college is the fact they sometimes lack pre med advisory services, doing all this is doubly important.
+As a common criticism of community colleges is the fact they sometimes lack pre-med advisory services, doing all this is doubly important.

 The tips recommended above?
 Going to take some serious time to put together.

-It’s best that you get started calling/emailing around clinics, hospitals, programs etc. to see what you can get involved with while you’re at community college.
+It’s best that you get started calling/emailing around clinics, hospitals, programs, etc. to see what you can get involved with while you’re still studying at community college.

 Here are some extra tips that could help (especially if your community college has no advisory board to support you):